abarghi/Measuring_Linguistic_Diversity/README.md

 first languages.
 In other words, if there are $n$ languages in a population and
 $p_i$ denotes the probability that an individual chosen at random from this population has the $i$-th language as their first language, for
-$i \in \{1,\ldots,n\}$, then Greenberg's linguistic diversity index (LDI) is calculated as
+$i \in \\{1,\ldots,n\\}$, then Greenberg's linguistic diversity index (LDI) is calculated as
 $$H_2 = 1 - \sum_{i=1} ^n p_i^2.$$
 In ecology, $H_2$ is known as Gini-Simpson index (named after Italian Statistician, [Corrado Gini](https://www.britannica.com/biography/Corrado-Gini), and after Edward Hugh Simpson[^2]), and as discussed by Jost[^3], it is measure of entropy (or uncertainty) and not diversity.
-According to Jost, a diversity index should measure ``the effective number of elements in a system.''
+According to Jost, a diversity index should measure "the effective number of elements in a system."
 In ecology, this is the number of equiprobable species in a population having the same entropic index.
 Jost shows that, in order to use the Gini-Simpson index (or equivalently, LDI) as a measure of diversity, one needs to consider the following transformation of $H_2$: